Vicki Sue Robinson: "Turn the Beat Around"

 In 1975, Robinson was providing vocals at a New York recording session for the album Many Sunny Places by Scott Fagan, a singer with whom she had performed in Greenwich Village clubs.
 Warren Schatz, a producer/engineer with RCA Records, was struck by Robinson's voice and saw her potential as a disco-oriented artist.
-Schatz invited Robinson to cut some demos including a remake of the Foundations' "Baby Now That I've Found You" which became Robinson's first solo release.
-Despite that track's failure, RCA green-lit Schatz's producing Robinson's debut album Never Gonna Let You Go.
-The title cut, a Schatz original, became a #10 disco hit but another album track, "Turn the Beat Around", began to build "buzz" and was expediently released as a single, topping the disco charts on March 20, 1976.
-It reached the U.S. top 10 in August, spending around six months overall on the Billboard Hot 100 and propelling the Never Gonna Let You Go album to #49.
-"Turn the Beat Around" would chart internationally, reaching #14 in Canada, #11 in the Netherlands and #12 in South Africa.
-The track would earn Robinson a nomination for a Grammy Award for Best Female Pop Vocal Performance.
+Schatz invited Robinson to cut some demos including a remake of the Foundations' "Baby Now That I've Found You", which became Robinson's first solo release.
+Despite that track's failure, RCA green-lit Schatz producing Robinson's debut album Never Gonna Let You Go.
+The title cut, a Schatz original, became a No. 10 disco hit but another album track, "Turn the Beat Around", began to build "buzz" and was expediently released as a single, topping the disco charts on March 20, 1976.
+It reached the U.S. top 10 in August, spending around six months overall on the Billboard Hot 100 and propelling the Never Gonna Let You Go album to No. 49.
+"Turn the Beat Around" charted internationally, reaching No. 14 in Canada, No. 11 in the Netherlands, and No. 12 in South Africa.
+The track earned Robinson a nomination for a Grammy Award for Best Female Pop Vocal Performance.

 In 1976, Robinson toured across the United States promoting her hit tune, "Turn the Beat Around".
-She performed on major TV shows such as The Midnight Special, Don Kirshner's Rock Concert, The Merv Griffin Show, Mike Douglas, American Bandstand, and Soul Train.
-She also performed at the top venues around the country such as the Boarding House in San Francisco, The Starwood, in Los Angeles, The Bottom Line, Felt Forum, and Carnegie Hall in New York.
+She performed on major TV shows including The Midnight Special, Don Kirshner's Rock Concert, The Merv Griffin Show, Mike Douglas, American Bandstand, and Soul Train.
+She also performed at the Boarding House in San Francisco, The Starwood in Los Angeles, The Bottom Line, Felt Forum, Carnegie Hall in New York, and other top venues.
 The original touring band consisted of Dan Pickering on trumpet and flute, Bill Cerulli on drums, Wendy Simmons on bass guitar, Nacho Mena on percussion, Vernie "Butch" Taylor on guitar, and George Pavlis on keyboards.
-George Pavlis would be later replaced by Joey Melotti on keyboards.
+George Pavlis later would be replaced by Joey Melotti on keyboards.
 The touring band members recorded four tracks on Robinson's second album, Vicki Sue Robinson.